DerBrunoIR/SystemGoverner/README.md

 This python library contains utils to configure your system in a declarative and [indempotent](https://en.wikipedia.org/wiki/Idempotence) fashion.
-Those utils are easy to extend and modify for your needs.
+Those utils are easy to extend and modify for your needs using python.
+This library could technically support platforms other than `ubuntu`.
+But the intended use is only the configuration of my Ubuntu system.

 # Example Usage